Can A Resistance Band Break And Snap Back?

 Beware Of Foot Placement On The Band

-Placement of the resistance bands are very important.
-If you are doing any exercises where the bands need to be secured under your feet, watch your placement.
+The placement of the resistance bands is very important.
+Watch your placement if you are doing any exercises where the bands need to be secured under your feet.

-If you accidentally shift your feet a little it can cause the band to come loose and snap back up at you.
+If you accidentally shift your feet a little, the band can come loose and snap back up at you.

-If you are sitting on the ground to do exercises such as banded rows, you may want to wrap the bands around your feet.
+If you are sitting on the ground and doing exercises like banded rows, you may want to wrap the bands around your feet.

-If this does not work just make sure that the bands are between your arch and heel of your foot.
+If this doesn’t work, just make sure that the bands are between your arch and heel.

 Gripping The Band Properly